jdegand/devchallenges-cat-wiki/README.md

 - Convert app to use an App directory versus prior pages setup.
 - Styling tweaks -> not all viewport sizes look good
 - European Burmese still a problem but now the page will not render.
+- Typescript ?
+- Need to run a lint -> semicolon consistency

 ## How To Use